skipperkongen/declarative-cartography/sql_wiki/constraints/proximity.md

 # Evaluating proximity constraint

-Problem: Make sure no two records are too close to each other (in pixels)
+Problem: Make sure no two records are too close to each other (in pixels).

+As for all constraints, the aim is to populate the temporary *_conflicts* table.

 ## SQL